Spring Boot: integration of JSON binding libraries

 </dependency>

-Note that the Yasson artifact is a bit easier to use because it implicitly depends on jakarta.json.bind-api
+Note that the Yasson artifact is easier to use because it implicitly depends on jakarta.json.bind-api

 and jakarta.json-api

-artifact is managed by Spring Boot, so there is no need to specify the <version>
+artifact version is also managed by Spring Boot, so there is no need to specify the <version>

 tag.